Chapter 2:

 “You’re on top of me.”

-“I know and you’re under me.”
+“I know, and you’re under me.”

-Lei Mei walked into the room, her face was just as red as Sawa’s.
+Lei Mei walked into the room.
+Her face was just as red as Sawa’s.
 Seems like she came at the wrong time.

-“Oh, h-hey Mei.”
-Sawa nervously said.
+“Oh, h-hey, Mei,” Sawa nervously said.

-“Good evening.”
-Lei Mei replied politely.
+“Good evening,” Lei Mei replied politely.

 “When did you get here…?”
-Sawa asked
+Sawa asked.

-“Well, when Aguni was on top of you, I’m glad you weren’t doing anything indecent, I was about to let your parents know.”
-Lei Mei replied.
+“Well, when Aguni was on top of you.
+I’m glad you weren’t doing anything indecent.
+I was about to let your parents know,” Lei Mei replied.

-I’m really glad that she stayed long enough to realise it was just a misunderstanding and that it wasn’t anything else.
-I really don't need either my parents or Sawa’s parents to get hold of this situation.
+I’m really glad that she stayed long enough to realize it was just a misunderstanding and that it wasn’t anything else.
+I really don’t need either my parents or Sawa’s parents to get hold of this situation.

 “Anyways… Mei!
 Do you read any manga?”
 Sawa tried to change the topic.

-“Yes, I do.”
-Lei Mei replied.
+“Yes, I do,” Lei Mei replied.

-“Oh? you do?
+“Oh?
+You do?
 What kind?”
 I asked.

 “I mostly read Lian Huan Hua.
-Currently reading Zhan Shanghai.”
-Lei Mei told us.
+Currently reading Zhan Shanghai,” Lei Mei told us.

 “Hey, Lei Mei, what are you trying to become when you’re older?”
 I asked curiously.